isislab-unisa/3dify/hackathon.md

 [![Video](https://img.youtube.com/vi/rxa-XgzOe4o/maxresdefault.jpg)](https://www.youtube.com/watch?v=rxa-XgzOe4o)

 ## Submission
+**Submission are closed**.

-For submitting your personalized avatar you will firstly have to submit your answers to an evalutation questionnaire about the software you have just used at the following [link](https://docs.google.com/forms/d/e/1FAIpQLSe5DHaWyE-WkAVEWZfn_ILZGjaDoMOo7jQkZExTNvNfIa3pXw/viewform?usp=sf_link).
+For submitting your personalized avatar you will firstly have to submit your answers to an evalutation questionnaire about the software you have just used at the following [link]().

-Once done with the questionnaire you will receive a One Time Code that you will need to submit you avatar at the following [link](https://docs.google.com/forms/d/e/1FAIpQLSfQ6ZGOpwhaT1pxhsL_FKPeHul-4rumglk9ij3Out-Vxsa5Ew/viewform?usp=sf_link).
+Once done with the questionnaire you will receive a One Time Code that you will need to submit you avatar at the following [link]().
 In the avatar submission form you will be asked for your original input Image, a .zip archive containing the exported .FBX from the software and the One Time Code that you will have received previously.